mirage/mirage-www/tmpl/wiki/xen-suspend.md

-This article is part of a series documenting how Mirage applications run under [Xen](http://www.xenproject.org/).
+This article is part of a series documenting how MirageOS applications run under [Xen](http://www.xenproject.org/).
 This article is about suspend, resume and live migration.